StephenMayeux/roster/README.md

 	> npm start
 ```

-Then open up your brower and point it to `localhost:8080` to use the application yourself.
+Then open up your browser and point it to `localhost:8080` to use the application yourself.